Best daily deals

 • OnePlus Nord Buds ($146 at Amazon): The Nord Buds add a bit more bass to your music, making sub-bass frequencies sound twice as loud as mids.
 You can create a six-band custom EQ in the HeyMelody App (iOS/Android) to tame the bass or experiment with some presets.
 Battery life is also quite good; you get six and a half hours of playtime from a single charge with an additional 23 hours of battery from the case.

-• Skullcandy Indy ($29 at Amazon): These earbuds sound very good for Skullcandy’s brand, though bassheads may find the frequency response to be a bit underwhelming.
-They are IP55 certified with a stable fit and have a strong connection.
+• Skullcandy Indy ($29 at Amazon): These earbuds sound very good for Skullcandy’s brand, though bassheads may find the frequency response a bit underwhelming.
+They are IP55 certified, have a stable fit, and have a strong connection.
 They also have solid isolation and are portable and easy to use.

 • Skullcandy Sesh Evo ( $29 at Amazon): If you want rugged earphones with an IP55 rating, these are another Skullcandy pick that prove popular.
 The Sesh Evo gives you a more traditional earbud shape without stems.
 The company partnered with Tile to make it easy to track the buds, and you can use either earbud in mono mode.